UK – Representative of Overseas Business (ROOB Visa)

-The ROOB visa is suitable for you if you plan to set up your own auxiliary or register a UK branch for your overseas parent organization.
+The ROOB or Representative of Overseas Visa is suitable for you if you plan to set up your own auxiliary or register a UK branch for your overseas parent organization.
 The sole representative visa can also be suitable for you if you have been posted as an abroad worker for a drawn-out task in the UK.

-The UK Sole Representative visa is a mainstream short term used to allude to this class.
-A significant thought here is that the sole rep has been selected by an overseas organization with its chief business environment being outside the UK.
+A significant thought here is that the sole rep should be selected by an overseas organization with its chief business environment being outside the UK.

 Benefits of the ROOB Visa

 No additional visa required for your dependent who can seek employment or own a business or study

 Relaxed residence requirements for entire family wherein you, the main applicant, has to stay for 185 days in the UK every 12 months over 5 years

 It grants visa-free travel within the whole Common Travel Area, i.e., Ireland, Isle of Man, Guernsey, Jersey

 - The most cost-efficient option of moving to the UK since it does not carry a set minimum investment amount